Stock Trading Platform

 The usability score improved by 12%.

-Our design solutions improved time to complete tasks, content comprehension, and introduced moments of delight.
+Our design solutions reduced time to complete tasks, improved comprehension, and introduced moments of delight.

 Components were designed to not only work for this project, but included extensive documentation and templates so that it could be used in future across the bank.

-Efficient work flows, deep understanding of research and good communication with developer and stakeholders resulted in less iterations than expected.
-The extra time was used to explore feedback for future and other benefits.
+Efficient work flows, deep understanding of research, and good collaboration with developers and stakeholders resulted in less iterations than expected.
+The extra time was used to explore feedback for future benefits.